Available Every day

 |10:00 am||Discover the tombs|

-Tour to Beni Hasan and its beautiful tombs will let you see a little more than usually people cover in Egypt.
+Tour to Beni Hasan and Tel el Amarna tombs from Cairo to see a little more than usually people cover in Egypt.
 This trip is specially designed for those who is eager to discover new routs and have trip off the bitten path, new places and new experiences are guarantied.

-Our excursion to Bahi Hasan will start in the early morning.
+Excursion to Bani Hasan starts in the early morning.
 Our guide will pick up you from your hotel and let's take our private a/c van to drive us to Middle Egypt, to the city called el-Minya.
 The journey may take up to 4 hours to reach the place.

 The necropolis is located on the eastern bank of the Nile, overlooking the river valley with magnificent views in both directions.
 A temple constructed by Queen Hatshepsut and Thutmose III dedicated to the local goddess Pakhet was found to the south of the necropolis.